fd0/build-go/README.md

 Background
 ==========

-The program `build.go` constructs a temporary `GOPATH` in a temporary directory as configured at the beginning of the program, then calls `go build` using the temporary `GOPATH`.
+The program `build.go` constructs a temporary `GOPATH` (for Go < 1.11, or when no `go.mod` exists) in a temporary directory as configured at the beginning of the program, then calls `go build` using the temporary `GOPATH`.
 This means that end-users do not have to setup a `GOPATH` of their own.

 Testing
 =======